Policies and Procedures

 Do not use the word No without ensuring you fully explain to the child the reason why it was unsafe or inappropriate for the child to continue their actions.

-After initial contact with perspective parents we send out a brochure that explains in detail about the nursery, we encourage the parents to come and look around the nursery with their children, Partners and other Carers.
+After initial contact with perspective parents, we will signpost to the nursery website for additional information about the nursery, we encourage the parents to come and look around the nursery with their children, Partners, and other Carers.

 On receiving the application form the managers will look to see if we can accommodate that child.
 If booking is successful a confirmation letter of that booking is sent.
-Parents must return the acceptance slip and a £50.00 deposit.
 Parents are advised that they will be contacted nearer the time of the start date to arrange pre-start visits.

-We telephone parents to arrange Pre-start visits approximately 6 weeks before start date.
-A Home Visit is offered and arranged at the parent convenience.
+We telephone parents to arrange Pre-start visits approximately 6 weeks before the start date.
+A Home Visit is offered and arranged at the parent’s convenience.

 *Accessibility plan available on request